dianomic/foglamp-north-Azure-IoT-Hub/README.md

-# foglamp-north-Azure-IoT-Hub
+# FogLAMP "Azure IoT-Hub" North Plugin

-Azure IoT-Hub Gateway North Plugin
+This is a simple FogLAMP north plugin for sending data to Azure IoT-Hub.